 A complex diagram or drawing copied from another article requires the authorization of its author or, at least, to clearly indicate the reference of the article from which it comes and the name of the author.

 - the BDD being the journal of the French home dialysis registry (RDPLF), analysis of the database are usually presented by a member of the editorial board and reviewed by two other members of the editorial board.

 - the RDPLF has a convention with the International Society for Peritoneal Dialysis and the authorization of the Editor of SAGEedition to translate into French and publish the translation of the Open Access guidelines of the ISPD, provided that clear reference to the original English text and its address on SAGE site is provided (see https://doi.org/10.25796/bdd.v4i3.63033 )

 The text is assessed by one or two members of the editorial board who check conformity with the following rules

 - the subject must be in the aim of the journal

-- The presentation and structure should be conform to recommendations to authors
+- The presentation and structure should conform to the recommendations of the authors

-if the article does not meet the criteria, it is return to the authors without submission to reviewers.
+if the article does not meet the criteria, it is returned to the authors without submission to reviewers.
 If accepted by the editor, it is sent to the reviewers.

 Evaluation step 2 :